mindspore-ai/infrastructure/README.md

 ## CI Bot System
 It's based on kubernetess' [prow](https://github.com/kubernetes/test-infra) system, but some features are trimmed.

+## Repo System
+There are two containers inside, one is nginx with fancy index module and the other is rsync server, please visit [official repo website](https://repo.mindspore.cn)

 # Clusters
 Now all mindspore components are deployed into two HuaweiCloud k8s clusters[CCE].
 They are: